guardian/source/packages/checkbox/README.md

 ### `error`

-**`boolean | string`**
+**`string`**

-Whether error styling should apply to this group.
-If a string is passed, this appears as an inline error message
+If passed, error styling should applies to this checkbox group.
+The string appears as an inline error message.

 ## `Checkbox` Props